limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Privilege Escalation

 I notice `/home/stefano/tools/qsub` and `/usr/local/bin/backup.sh` during enumeration of `stefano`'s account.
-I believe they are key pieces to the privilege escalation puzzle.
+They may be key pieces to the privilege escalation puzzle.

 ![screenshot-5](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-5.png)

 ![screenshot-6](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-6.png)

-To read `/home/stefano/tools/qsub`, I'll need to be `pinky` or `www-data`.
-Since I don't know `pinky`'s password, the other way will be to edit any of the `.php` files in `/var/www` (the home directory of `www-data`).
+To read `/home/stefano/tools/qsub`, I need to be `pinky` or `www-data`.
+Since I don't know `pinky`'s password, the other way is to edit any of the `.php` files in `/var/www` (the home directory of `www-data`) where `stefano` has permission to write.

 ```
 $ find /var/www -perm /o+w
 /var/www/html/apache/wp-config.php
 ```

-I edit `wp-config.php` like so and run a reverse shell back to me so that I can at least study `qsub` in greater detail.
+I edit `wp-config.php` to run a reverse shell so that I'm able to study `qsub` in greater detail.

 ![screenshot-7](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-7.png)

 ![screenshot-8](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-8.png)

-I copy `qsub`, encoded in `base64`, over to my analysis machine, and decode it back to the binary form.
+I copy `qsub`, encoded in `base64`, over to my analysis machine, and decode it back to its binary form.

 ![screenshot-9](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-9.png)

-Now that `qsub` is on my machine I can perform preliminary reverse engineering, and after stepping through the `main()` and `send()` functions:
+Now that `qsub` is on my machine, I'm able to perform reverse engineering, and after stepping through the `main()` and `send()` functions:

-* The program `qsub` has one argument - the message to `pinky`
+* The program `qsub` has one argument — the message to `pinky`
-* The input password is less than or equal to 40 characters and is the value of `TERM` environment variable
+* The input password is the value of the `TERM` environment variable, and must be less than or equal to 40 characters
 * The `send()` function is an abstraction for `/bin/echo [Message] >> /home/pinky/messages/stefano_msg.txt`

-_`qsub` compares the input password with the value of the `TERM` environment variable_
+_The image shows `qsub` compares the input password with the value of the `TERM` environment variable_

 ![screenshot-10](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-10.png)

-_`system()` library function executes shell command `/bin/echo`_
+_The image shows `system()` library function executes shell command `/bin/echo`_

 ![screenshot-11](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-11.png)

-Since I know the logic behind `qsub`, and it has been `setuid` to `pinky`, I can exploit it to create `/home/pinky/.ssh/authorized_keys` with a RSA key pair I control.
+Since I know how `qsub` works, and it has been `setuid` to `pinky`, I can exploit it to create `/home/pinky/.ssh/authorized_keys` with a RSA key pair I control.

 The steps are slightly convoluted but the end result is deeply satisfactory:

 1. Generate a RSA key pair on my machine
-2. Run a `netcat` reverse shell back to me
+2. Run a `netcat` reverse shell
 3. Copy and paste the RSA public key to `/home/pinky/.ssh/authorized_keys`
 4. Log in to `pinky`'s account with the RSA private key